Respiratory therapists treat patients with cardiopulmonary disease and other

 disorders requiring life-support technologies.
 Patients range from newborns

 Treatments provided by a respiratory therapist include:

-In addition to SACS accreditation, the Augusta University Respiratory Therapy Program, CoARC #200224, Bachelor of Science in Respiratory Therapy on the Health Sciences Campus in Augusta, GA is accredited by the Commission on Accreditation for Respiratory Care (www.coarc.com).
+The Augusta University Respiratory Therapy Program, CoARC #200224, Bachelor of Science in Respiratory Therapy on the Health Sciences Campus in Augusta, GA holds continuing accreditation status from the Commission on Accreditation for Respiratory Care (CoARC).
 This allows the graduate to enter the credentialing system by National Board for Respiratory Care.

 Which courses transfer?

 If you are a current student at Augusta University visit the Transfer Equivalency Guide.
 Transferable courses are listed by state, college, and topic.
 If you have questions after going to the Transfer Course Equivalency page contact the subject department (English, math chemistry, etc.) or the program director of the Respiratory Therapy program.

 What courses are required for transfer/admission to the program?